aurowora/hitboxcfg/README.md

 ![image](https://raw.githubusercontent.com/Xytime/hitboxcfg/master/img/img1.png)

-An example of a model that should work fairly well with hitboxcfg is:
+An example of a model that should work fairly well with hitboxcfg is (though do note that editing any hitbox encased entirely by the body box will not be effective):

 ![image](https://raw.githubusercontent.com/Xytime/hitboxcfg/master/img/img2.png)